AutomatedProcessImprovement/Simod/README.md

 common:
   log_path: resources/event_logs/PurchasingExample.xes  # Path to the event log in XES or CSV format
   test_log_path: resources/event_logs/PurchasingExampleTest.xes  # Optional: Path to the test event log in XES or CSV format
-  repetitions: 1  # Number of simulations of the final model to obtain more accurate evaluations.
-Values between 1 and 50
+  repetitions: 1  # Number of times that the evaluation of each candidate is run (included the final model) during the optimization.
+The evaluation metric of the candidate is the average of it's repetitions evaluations.
   evaluation_metrics: # A list of evaluation metrics to use on the final model
     - dl
     - absolute_hourly_emd